Cranford, New Jersey: Roads and highways

 As of May 2010, the township had a total of 78.60 mi of roadways, of which 67.25 mi were maintained by the municipality, 7.77 mi by Union County, 1.72 mi by the New Jersey Department of Transportation and 1.86 mi by the New Jersey Turnpike Authority.

 The major roadways in the township are the Garden State Parkway and Route 28 (North Avenue).
 The parkway runs along the eastern border of the township, connecting Clark in the south to Kenilworth in the north.
-The Parkway is accessible at interchange 136 to County Route 607 for Linden / Roselle / Winfield Park and at interchange 137 for Route 28, which runs east-west through the center of the township.
+The Parkway is accessible at interchange 136 to County Route 607 for Linden / Roselle / Winfield Park and at interchange 137 for Route 28, which runs east–west through the center of the township.
 Interchange 136 is known as the "four corners", where Clark, Winfield, Cranford and Linden meet.

 Cranford's Pace Car Program aims to make the township's roads safer roads by encouraging drivers to pledge to "drive within the posted speed limit", "stop at all stop signs", "stop at all red traffic lights", and "yield to pedestrians in crosswalks".

 Public transportation

 Rail

-The Cranford station offers train service to Newark Penn Station in about 20 minutes, and to New York City Penn Station in about 49 minutes in total.
+The Cranford station offers train service to Newark Penn Station in about 20 minutes, and to New York Penn Station in about 49 minutes in total.
 The World Trade Center station on PATH can likewise be reached from Cranford in under 50 minutes (42 minutes on 6:52 am express).

 Cranford Station also offers transit to other points east, along with Raritan, High Bridge and numerous points west on the NJ Transit Raritan Valley Line, formerly the mainline of the Central Railroad of New Jersey.
-Via Newark Penn Station, Secaucus Junction and NYC Penn Station, connections are possible to most other NJ Tranit rail lines, PATH trains, AirTrain Newark to Newark Liberty International Airport, Amtrak regional / long-distance trains and the Long Island Rail Road.
+Via Newark Penn Station, Secaucus Junction and NYC Penn Station, connections are possible to most other NJ Transit rail lines, PATH trains, AirTrain Newark to Newark Liberty International Airport, Amtrak regional / long-distance trains and the Long Island Rail Road.